EthanMHolland/PlanetProtectors/README.md

 - [X] ⭐ Allow the user to control the volume of music and sound effects independently.
 - [ ] ⭐ Incorporate juiciness and document it in the <code>README.md</code>
 - [ ] ⭐ Incorporate another kind of juiciness and document it in the <code>README.md</code>
-- [ ] ⭐ Use particle effects
+- [X] ⭐ Use particle effects
 - [ ] ⭐ Use different layers and masks to manage collisions and document this in the <code>README.md</code>
 - [ ] ⭐ Incorporate pop into your HUD or title screen using <code>Tween</code> or <code>AnimationPlayer</code>
 - [ ] ⭐ Include an AI-controlled characters
 - [ ] ⭐ Include an AI-controlled character controlled with a different AI
-- [ ] ⭐ Add a pause menu that includes, at minimum, the ability to resume or return to the main menu
+- [X] ⭐ Add a pause menu that includes, at minimum, the ability to resume or return to the main menu
+- [ ] ⭐ Follow the planning process introduced in Iteration 1 for both Iterations 2 and 3, and mention the impact of this in your personal reflection.
 - [ ] ⭐ The game is released publicly on <code>itch.io</code>, with all the recommended accompanying text, screenshots, gameplay videos, <i>etc.</i>

 ## First Party Assets